- Why seeking outside equity investors for an SBA loan can help you purchase a larger business

 You’ll need 10 percent down again so let’s say you put up $30,000 and raise $270,000 from equity investors.

-The real challenge is crafting a deal with your outside equity investors in terms of their stake in the business and what sort of guaranteed offer you will provide them through preferred shares and an appropriate dividend rate.
+The real challenge is crafting a deal with your outside equity investors regarding their stake in the business and what sort of guaranteed offer you will provide them through preferred shares and an appropriate dividend rate.
 More on all of this later.

-There are several advantages to looking to purchase a larger business using an SBA loan, outside of the fact that they simply make more money annually.
+There are several advantages to purchasing a larger business using an SBA loan, outside of the fact that they make more money annually.

 Smaller businesses are inherently riskier.
-Let’s say you lose a key employee and sales drop 10-15 percent or something in the macro environment changes and costs go up 20 percent.
+Let’s say you lose a key employee and sales drop 10-15 percent or something in the macro environment changes and costs increase 20 percent.

 “The business can't really float that because it's not making as much money,” said Hayden.